-To draw on my own experience at Penketh High School, our Ofsted inspection earlier this year resulted in the school receiving a “Good” judgement and a report that we’re proud of.
+To draw on my own experience at Penketh High School, our Ofsted inspection in February 2020 resulted in the school receiving a “Good” judgement and a report that we’re proud of.
 The report detailing the inspection findings really does encapsulate the rapid and sustained improvement at the school since 2017 as a result of transformational work by staff centred around a culture that has increased the learning focus, an improved the climate for learning and higher expectations of our outstanding young people.
 Of course, this is reflective of the trajectory of that our school is on, but this wasn’t reflected in reports that were published before we undertook the running of the school in 2017.

 It’s important to give serious thought and consideration to where the school will be in five years rather than now, is the school on an upward trajectory and does the vision for the school align with what I think is right for my child?
 Pupils joining our school three years ago have been part of our rapid journey of improvement which has brought about significantly improved examination results and a culture of higher expectations and standards.
-Our Ofsted report this year and the recent news that Government Initiatives IQ have recognised Penketh High School as a 100 Top Performing and Improving School 2020 validates that our school is a significantly different place compared to the school we committed to improving in September 2017, one that hadn’t been previously judged as providing a good provision for pupils since 2007.
+Our Ofsted report and the recent news that Government Initiatives IQ have recognised Penketh High School as a 100 Top Performing and Improving School 2020 validates that our school is a significantly different place compared to the school we committed to improving in September 2017, one that hadn’t been previously judged as providing a good provision for pupils since 2007.
 So a school’s capacity to improve, the vision and the trajectory is an important factor to consider.

 It’s always useful to know if a school is part of a Multi-Academy Trust (MAT), in other words part of a group of schools/academies that work together as part of a wider organisation.
 If possible identifying the context and vision of the Trust is useful, for example how many schools are part of the trust, the type of schools and how it works to improve the educational experience of all of its learners.
 It is also important to identify if the Trust understands the local context and is positively impacting on its academies.